mroi/sfs-server/README.md

 file sharing.
 Uploading has to be performed through administrative access to your web server.
 I use SSH for now, until I get around to implementing a nice upload interface.

-This work is licensed under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.html) or higher.

 Query String Commands
 ---------------------